Tyler Hetu: Move over Zappe Fever, Malik Mania is here

 Through the early stages of training camp, former Louisville quarterback Malik Cunningham was a wide receiver.

-It wasn’t until the past two weeks that Cunningham, noted for his quick speed and agility, finally saw a rep at Patriots camp under center.
+It wasn’t until the past two weeks that Cunningham, noted for his quick speed and agility, finally saw a rep under center at Patriots’ camp.

 “We had talked about it during the week, Coach told me, so I knew I had to be ready at some point,” Cunningham said following the game.

-Getting back to live action as a quarterback, his first since playing with Louisville back in November of last year, Cunningham said it felt good and was ready to do what it takes for the team.
-He led the lone drive for the Patriots that ended in a touchdown,
+Getting back to live action as a quarterback, his first since playing with Louisville back in November of last year, Cunningham said it felt good and he was ready to do what it takes for the team.
+He led the lone drive for the Patriots that ended in a touchdown.

 Head coach Bill Belichick was his usual stoic and curt self following the loss, talking briefly on Cunningham, but speaking in a positive light.

-“(He) did a nice job,” Belichick said. “howed some poise out there, some toughness.
+“(He) did a nice job,” Belichick said.
+“Showed some poise out there, some toughness.
 Moved the team.
 That was nice.
 Did a nice job.”

 Providing the late spark and giving Gillette some life late in the game was a satisfying feeling for Cunningham, noting his running ability as an added threat to the offense.

-The Patriots have not had an elusive runner under center in some time, the last being Cam Newton — who had a short-lived tenure in New England, rushing for 592 yards with 12 scores in one season.
+The Patriots have not had an elusive runner under center in some time, the last being Cam Newton — who had a short-lived tenure in New England, rushing for 592 yards with 12 scores in one season in 2020.

 “It felt good, I mean at times they were bringing a lot of pressure,” Cunningham said.
 “They had a good defense, had a good scheme, so I just feel like my running ability gave us a little more options on offense to open it up so they didn’t know if we were going to pass or run.
 That was pretty fun.”